 Our greatest fault as humans is believing we’re indestructible and are at the top of the food chain…

-We’ve forgotten important facts: we control over what happens to our planet and each of us makes a difference each day, be it positive or negative.
+We’ve forgotten important facts: we have control over what happens to our planet; each of us makes a difference each day, be it positive or negative.

 2 recent conversations highlighted our disconnection and spun me into a frenzy.
 Had it been one or the other, perhaps I would have looked away and moved on.
 But combination left me unable to remain silent.